The Language of Interior Design: Terms Everyone Should Know

 Why Terminology Matters in Interior Design

-- Communicate more effectively with design professionals
+- Communicate with design professionals

 - Make more informed decisions about your space